 The skills learned by AI systems such as poker-playing is what’s driving a lot of investment in AI by enterprises, predicts Forrester in its report Predictions 2017: Artificial Intelligence Will Drive The Insights Revolution.
 After noting a greater than 300 percent increase in investment in cognitive computing in 2017 compared with 2016, the report concludes that “AI will drive faster business decisions in marketing, eCommerce, product management, and other areas of the business by helping close the gap from insights to action.”

 At the moment, technology that can beat the pros is limited in its user base, but that won’t last.
 Libratus is housed on Bridges, a supercomputer at the Pittsburgh Supercomputing Center.
 That doesn’t exactly sound like a technology poised for mass adoption anytime soon—but more than 2,500 people have already used Bridges for 650 projects.
-Nick Nystrom, a senior director of research at the Center, stresses the accessibility of its technology to non-experts.
+Nick Nystrom, a senior director of research at the Center, stresses in Engadget the accessibility of its technology to non-experts.
 “It’s a very cloud-like model letting people who are not programmers, not computer scientists, not supercomputer users make use of a supercomputer without necessarily even knowing it.”
 So already, people without a technical background can hire out human-beating talent to achieve specific ends.

 That means AI has already crossed into the territory of talent management strategy.
 That’s especially clear in scenarios where humans and AI work side by side.
 Consider the role AI may play in dealmaking when sensors could determine physical aspects in an opponent such as “pupil dilation, mannerisms, the amount a player is sweating and other biological signs of stress (bluffing) to empower its decision-making,” writes Kay Firth-Butterfield, an attorney and executive director of a nonprofit organization working on the uses of AI for good, in the Guardian.
 “If we transfer this skill set into business, military, government and diplomacy, AI, possibly embedded in a robot, becomes an invaluable aid in negotiations to assess whether the negotiator on the other side has a strong or weak position.”
 Sales teams have long been able to point to closed details as the proof of their tactics to persuade and sway—but what happens when AI can furnish a counter-narrative about what works, and what moments were really decisive?
 Where those conflict with human judgment, what should carry the day?
 Similar questions seem to wait in the wings for corporate legal and compliance professionals as this technology is tapped to solve problems in health, safety, and risk management.